EU looking to Asia to spur investment fund

 To attract investors, the EU has pledged 16 billion euros from its own budget in guarantees and is looking to fund around 20 percent of each project.

-Despite the problems posed by the Greek crisis and low growth, some Asian investors signalled an appetite for Europe.
+Despite the problems posed by the Greek crisis and low growth, some Asian investors signaled an appetite for Europe.

 “Asia right now is flush with liquidity and European companies are a bargain.
 It’s a no brainer for Asian investors, particularly Chinese ones, to diversify into Europe,” said Vincent Chu, Chairman of First Eastern Investment Group, who has already invested more than $300 million in the region.